arthurliebhardt/nodejs-playground/README.md

-# nodejs-playground

-This is mine nodejs playground repo.
-I will try and test some things like blockchain or and api with nodejs.
+This will be mine webserver/api playground.
+Where i will add mongodb and such things.